 X-rays are taken during the procedure to determine the number, shape and precise length of canals.
 This is vital for ensuring that all canals are thoroughly disinfected.

 Root canal treatment is usually performed over several appointments to allow time for anti-bacterial dressings to disinfect the canals.
-The use of local anaesthesia during treatment ensures that the entire procedure is pain free.
+The use of local anaesthesia during treatment ensures that the procedure is pain free.

 An Endodontist is a specialist in root canal treatment.
 Difficult cases may require referral to an Endodontist to achieve the best possible outcome.

 Clinical research has shown that root canal treated teeth are structurally weaker and therefore more prone to fracture.
 This is especially true of back teeth that receive heavy forces.
-Hence, a crown is often recommended for such teeth to restore their function and help protect them against breakage.
+Hence, a crown is often recommended for such teeth to restore their function and help protect against breakage.